coordinates2country/coordinates2country/README.md

 - Fast reverse geocoding
 - Never needs an Internet connection

-For the Java desktop/server version, see https://github.com/coordinates2country/coordinates2country-android.
+For the Android version, see https://github.com/coordinates2country/coordinates2country-android.

 # Use